betagouv/service-national-universel/api/config/README.md

 If you want to set up var envs, write them at the end of the file.

-You need to have those var defined in your .env file:
+You need to have those var defined in your .env file AT ROOT OF MONOREPO:
 GITGUARDIAN_API_KEY=
 SCW_ACCESS_KEY=
 SCW_SECRET_KEY=